evgmesh/OOPinIoT/README.md

 1. Lotto: 7 numbers 1 – 40
 2. Viking lotto: 6 numbers 1 – 48
 3. Eurojackpot: 5 numbers 1 – 50

-Use either generate or generate_n algorithm to generate the three sets of numbers.<br>
 Print each set of numbers using a suitable algorithm and output stream iterator.<br>
 Then find numbers that appear in all three sets and print them. <br>
 Use set_intersection algorithm to find the numbers that appear in all three sets:<br>